Tunisia Weather in May: Temperatures, Crowds and What to Expect

 Tunisia spans from the Mediterranean coast in the north to the Sahara Desert in the south — conditions in May vary significantly depending on which part of the country you’re visiting.
+May is the month when beach season officially opens and the country’s full tourism infrastructure comes online.

 Weather in May

-Where to Go in Tunisia in May
+Where to Go in May

 Planning Your Trip

 See our best time to visit Tunisia guide for a full month-by-month breakdown, or the Tunisia itinerary guide for route planning.
+May is an excellent all-rounder — consider flights to Tunisia well in advance as seat availability tightens from late spring.

 Frequently Asked Questions